agilepartner/craft-challenges/_practices/kudo-wall.md

 title: Kudo wall
 image: /craft-challenges/assets/images/practices/exploratory-testing.png
 category: practices
 description: Some companies call them HERO awards, others Rippas or Hugs, in Management 3.0 it is called Kudos.
-Kudo means "Thank you" in japanese.
+Kudo means Thank you in japanese.
 ---